Stepping Up Superradiance Constraints on Axions

 The complex eigenstates of the system are then obtained by solving

 where the recursion is run to some large integer $N$.
-In practice, obtaining convergence requires one to evaluate at a sufficiently large value of $N$ (for the calculations here, a value of $N \sim 10^3-10^4$ is typically sufficient), and one needs to ensure high floating point precision in order to avoid the accumulation of rounding errors.
+In practice, obtaining convergence requires one to evaluate at a sufficiently large value of $N$ (for the calculations here, a value of $N \sim 10^3-10^4$ is typically sufficient), and one needs to ensure high floating point precision in order to avoid the accumulation of rounding errors\footnote{In practice, we use the default `BigFloat' type in JuliaLang, which uses 256 bits of precision (approximately corresponding to around 77 decimal digits).}.
 Using this approach, our determination of the energy eigenvalues are in good agreement with those of~\cite{Dolan:2007mj,Pani:2012bp,Baumann:2019eav}.

 Having computed the complex energies of each quasi-bound state, one can return the recursion relations above, and use these energies to directly solve for each coefficient $a_n$, which then allows for the computation of the full relativistic wave function as expressed in Eq.~\ref{eq:radial_expand}.
 An alternative approach is to directly plug the eigenvalues into the radial differential equation and integrate from large $r$ to $r \rightarrow r_+$, adopting initial conditions at large $r$ consistent with $R \rightarrow 0$.
 We have verified that both approaches yield identical wave functions.
 Examples illustrating the behavior of the magnitude of the non-relativistic radial wave function (Eq.~\ref{eq:radial_bnd_NR}) and the relativistic wave function are shown in the middle and top panels of Fig.~\ref{fig:WF} for various values of $\alpha$.
 Here, one can see the convergence of the two in the limit $\alpha \rightarrow 0$, whereas deviations spanning many orders of magnitude appear for $\alpha \gtrsim 0.2$.